jordandixit/design-system/template/component-spec.md

 ## Output

-Generate a COMPLETE README using:
+Generate a COMPLETE README in the folder components/[Name of the component]/[Name of the component].md using:

 template/component-prompt.md